X-Fix/ts-poker-planning/README.md

 ### Prerequisites

 Node and a MacBook.
-Haven't had a chance to test if the run/build scripts work on other OS's, any testing/contribution would be appreaciated.
+Haven't had a chance to test if the run/build scripts work on other OS's, any testing/contribution would be appreciated.

 Installing Node with HomeBrew